-MWC 2024: Huawei Cloud Accelerates Intelligence across Middle East and Central Asia
+MWC 2024: Huawei Cloud Accelerates Intelligence Across Middle East And Central Asia

+Newly formed partnership with UAE-based PayTabs to enhance digital payments across MENA.
+Saudi Arabia's Zode collaborated with Huawei Cloud to launch a leading e-commerce platform.

-(MENAFN- BCW Global) Barcelona, Spain, February 29, 2024: At Mobile World Congress (MWC) 2024, Huawei Cloud announced new partnership agreements with Saudi Arabia-based Zode and UAE-based PayTabs.
+Barcelona, Spain: At Mobile World Congress (MWC) 2024, Huawei Cloud announced new partnership agreements with Saudi Arabia-based Zode and UAE-based PayTabs.
 These collaborations are intended to collectively drive the innovation and implementation of cloud and AI technologies in diverse industry use cases.

 At MWC 2024, PayTabs Group, MENA's award-winning payment orchestration powerhouse, signed a comprehensive cooperation agreement with Huawei Cloud.
 The agreement will enable both companies to jointly explore and develop digital payments and payment orchestration technology to launch more innovative payment services across the region.
 The agreement was signed in the presence of Abdulaziz Jouf, CEO and founder of PayTabs Group; Hany O. Soliman, Regional Head and Operating Partner for PayTabs GCC and Africa; Samy Masoud, VP, Solutions Delivery PayTabs; Mark Chen, President of Huawei Cloud Solution Sales, and Sebastian Shi, CEO of Huawei Cloud UAE.